ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 </Accordion>
 ```

 This gives you complete control how the accordion item is rendered.
-That's awesome, but there's one more problem.
-Let's say I want to bind the `open` state from the `<Accordion>` component to control the open and closed state of the accordion items:
+I don't know about you, but that's really cool.
+Alright, but what if you're asked to add a feature to let the user control the open and closed state of the accordion items?

+Let's bind the `open` prop from the `<Accordion>` component:

 ```svelte:app.svelte
 <script>